petebachant/petebachant.github.io/_posts/2025-10-17-single-button.md

 and citations.
 There's [evidence](https://arxiv.org/pdf/2508.20747)
-that working openly attracts more citations, and here I'll argue that automation will achieve faster time-to-publication with improved quality.
+that working openly attracts more citations, and here I'll argue that automation will also achieve faster time-to-publication with improved quality.

 In software engineering
 [it's well known](https://dl.acm.org/doi/10.5555/3235404)